-Whenever restraint is needed for a minor procedure, or when a surgical procedure is necessary, anesthetics will be employed.
+Whenever restraint is needed for a minor procedure in veterinary medicine, or when a surgical procedure is necessary, anesthetics will be employed.
 Newer anesthetics such as isoluorane and sevoluorane anesthetize your animal more safely than the older ones.
 These new gases quickly induce anesthesia, have minimal negative effects on your animal’s internal systems, such as the cardiovascular, and allow the animal to recover quickly when the procedure is terminated.

 While your companion is under anesthesia, it’s important that he be carefully monitored.

 While nothing takes the One is a machine called a pulse oximeter.
 This machine measures the saturation of your animal’s hemoglobin with oxygen, providing an indication of how well his tissues are receiving oxygen during surgery.

 This technology allows the doctor to make adjustments to the animal’s anesthetic levels to ensure he receives adequate levels of oxygen during a surgical procedure.
 Most pulse oximetry machines also measure other vital signs such as EKG, heart rate, respiratory rate, body temperature and/or blood pressure.
 This technology has been available for several years, so machines are affordable for most practices.
 I suggest making sure your dog or cat is monitored with one of these machines (as well as at least one live person) during any surgery.